 – What kind of techniques can be used to simulate time-variant use and time-variant behaviour of telecommunication equipment?

-– What type of test signals and testing techniques are needed for wideband, super-wideband and fullband transmission systems?
+– What additional type of test signals and testing techniques are needed for wideband, super-wideband and fullband transmission systems?

 – What type of test signals and analysis procedures can be used for spatial audio?